"When are you going to run out and fall apart?"

 - In Terraria there are dungeon skeletons that drop bones which you can throw at enemies.
 They do a surprising amount of damage, far more than even shuriken.

 - SCP-154 is a pair of bracelets that creates an Energy Bow that uses the bones of the arm holding it as the arrows.
 The bones regenerate instantly, however multiple uses can cause mutations of varying severity.
+Plus, firing it hurts a lot since it doesn't protect you from the pain of having your bones ripped out and rapidly regrown.

 - A certain tribe of Pacific Islanders uses arrow points made out of human bones.
 Preferably coming from a relative, mind.